-When addressing RI Health Equity Measures, much of our work is accomplished through our partnerships within the community, and working together to create short- and long-term impacts, whether from limited time programming, such as the PAT/RI Philharmonic School music class, or behind the scenes changes, such as the implementation of Cantril's Ladder by the CHT and Food Pantry during initial assessments.
-Internally, we also recognize the work we can do to address these measures; for example, staff participation in the EBCAP Justice and Equity Taskforce, which provided training on bystander intervention.
+When addressing RI Health Equity Measures, much of our work is accomplished through our partnerships within the community, and working together to create short- and long-term impacts, whether from limited time programming, such as the PAT/RI Philharmonic School music class, or behind the scenes changes, such as the implementation of Cantril's Ladder by the EBCAP Community Health Team (CHT) and Food Pantry during initial assessments.
+Internally, we also recognize the work we can do to address these measures; for example, staff participation in the employee-led EBCAP Taskforce for Justice and Equity (TFJE), which provided training on bystander intervention.
 Even for the areas that are not a specific focus for EP HEZ at the moment, we try to stay involved and informed, and prepared to move forward with partnerships and services should that focus change-an example is general community trauma, and our participation in the Ocean State Trauma Informed Care Coalition (OSTICC).
+Specific Statewide SDOH and RIDOH Health Equity Measures addressed this year include:

-Specific Statewide SDOH and RIDOH Health Equity Measures addressed this vear include:
+Healthcare Access:

-- Healthcare Access: - Partnership with RIDOH Dental Program, EBCAP Dental Clinic, and Rite-Smiles
+Partnership with RIDOH Dental Program, EBCAP Dental Clinic, and Rite-Smiles

-- Collaborating with RIDOH to create an assessment on oral health and access to oral health professionals in EP - Utilizing the strength of having EBCAP as a backboneconnection to EBCAP Health has allowed for increased outreach and connection to the community around COVID-19 testing and vaccination
+Collaborating with RIDOH to create an assessment on oral health and access to oral health professionals in EP Utilizing the strength of having EBCAP as a backbone-connection to EBCAP Health has allowed for increased outreach and connection to the community around COVID-19 testing and vaccination